 #2: Chicks Love Me

-Mike and Jason are two Southern California kids that specialize in dating.
+Mike and Jason are two Southern California kids that specialize in the topic of dating.
 For a living, they teach men how to be attractive.
 When they first hit me up years ago for business advice, I thought these guys were full of crap and wouldn’t make a penny.
-Later I met some of their customers and I realized that they were solving a real pain in the market place.
+Later, I met some of their customers, and I realized that they were solving a real pain in the market place.

-If you fast forward to today, they decided to package up their knowledge in an ebook on their website, Chicks Love Me, and they are now pulling in around $20,000 a month in profit.
-That’s not too shabby for two guys who start their workday at 11am.
+If you fast forward to today, you’ll see that they packaged their knowledge in an ebook, which they sell on their website, Chicks Love Me.
+They are now pulling in around $20,000 a month in profit.
+That’s not too shabby for two guys who start their workday at 11 am.

 #3: Toon Junkie

 Did you watch cartoons like Duck Tales, Digimon and Talespin when you were a little kid?
-Well Manu Sethi was a cartoon junkie as a kid and he felt that the cartoons these days just don’t compare to the ones that he watched growing up.
+Manu Sethi was a cartoon junkie as a kid, and he felt that the cartoons these days just don’t compare to the ones that he watched growing up.

 He is so passionate about cartoons that he started a business that allows you to share great cartoons you grew up watching with your kids.